ubeattie/profrep/cran-comments.md

  et -> Not mispelled, part of et al. timepoint -> not mispelled, part of a variable name

+## Resubmission 2023-11-30

 * Found the following (possibly) invalid DOIs:
  DOI: doi
    From: inst/CITATION
    Message: Invalid DOI

-This DOI is invalid as we do not have a DOI for the package publication yet.
-We will be submitting to the journal after the results of the CRAN process.
+We have fixed this DOI with a DOI from Zenodo

+## Resubmission 2023-12-01

+* Was asked to add a DOI for the referenced paper in the description file - that is now added